zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 }
 ```
 ## Availability zones
 Standby pools for Azure Container instances supports creating and requesting containers across availability zones.
-Creating a zonal standby pool is currently only available using the standby pool REST APIs in version 2024-08-01.
+Creating a zonal standby pool is currently only available using the standby pool [REST APIs](/rest/api/standbypool/standby-virtual-machine-pools/create-or-update) using version 2024-08-01.

 ### Create a zonal standby pool